Why the focus on musculoskeletal health?

 - Member of The Association of Chartered Physiotherapists in Occupational Health and Ergonomics (ACPOHE) UK

-During my first few years as a young physiotherapist, I was headed towards burnout.
+During my first few years as a young physiotherapist, I experienced work burnout.

 I moved away from home for my first job and work made up most of my daily life.
 I did not know how to cope with the high load and pace of work and took long hours to finish.
 I did not know how to ask for help and support from others without feeling like I was incompetent.
 Travelling home on weekends to see family and friends meant less time for building new relationships, rest, and recharging.